Los Angeles, CA

 Casey joined Watsi on November 7th, 2015.
 11 other people also joined Watsi on that day!
-Casey's most recent donation traveled 8,500 miles to support Philomena, a baby girl from Kenya, to fund anorectoplasty surgery.
+Casey's most recent donation traveled 8,500 miles to support Veronica, a baby from Kenya, to fund a colostomy closure for her birth anomaly.

 Casey has funded healthcare for 100 patients in 10 countries.